crazyfrogspb/RedditScore/README.md

 Includes:
 - SpaCy-based tokenizer with Twitter- and Reddit-specific features
-- Tools for quickly building Reddit-based models and performing analysis
+- Tools for easy training of Reddit-based models and performing analysis
 - Tools to use pre-trained models

 Example: